dojo/docs/quickstart/dojo-basics.rst

   );

-we used an anonymous function here to define the operation.
+We used an anonymous function here to define the operation.
 This function must accept between one and three arguments.
 The first argument is the value of each value in the array in turn, the second is the current index or position in the array, and the third argument is the array itself.

 For this simple loop, forEach isn't anything exciting.
-But combined with other Dojo functions, especially <a href="../selecting-dom-nodes-dojo-query">dojo.query()</a>, it becomes remarkably useful.
-Consider this snippet, which disables all SELECT tags on the page:</p>
+But combined with other Dojo functions, especially `dojo.query </dojo/query>`_, it becomes remarkably useful.
+Consider this snippet, which disables all SELECT tags on the page:

 .. code-block :: javascript